India faces "very significant challenges", especially from China, says White House as it releases Indo-Pacific strategy | Law-Order

 - United States

-India is beset with significant geopolitical challenges, in particular from China and its behaviour on the Line of Actual Control, the White House has said, while releasing its Indo-Pacific Strategic Report.
+India faces ''very significant challenges'', in particular from China and its behaviour in the Line of Actual Control, the White House has said, said as it unveiled the Biden administration's first region-specific report on the strategic Indo-Pacific.

-The strategic report, released on Friday, is the President Joe Biden-led administration's first region specific report.
-It outlines the president's vision to firmly anchor the United States' position in the Indo-Pacific, strengthen the region and support India's rise and regional leadership in the process.
+The report on US's Indo-Pacific Strategy, released on Friday, outlines President Joe Biden's vision to firmly anchor the country's position in the Indo-Pacific, strengthen the region and support India's rise and regional leadership in the process.

-''We will continue to build a strategic partnership in which the United States and India work together and through regional groupings to promote stability in South Asia; collaborate in new domains such as health, space, and cyberspace; deepen our economic and technology cooperation; and contribute to a free and open Indo-Pacific,'' the White House said. ''We recognise that India is a like-minded partner and leader in South Asia and the Indian Ocean, active in and connected to Southeast Asia, a driving force of the Quad and other regional fora, and an engine for regional growth and development,'' the White House statement added.
-However, a senior US official, on condition of anonymity, pointed out the significant challenges New Delhi is beset with.
+''We will continue to build a strategic partnership in which the United States and India work together and through regional groupings to promote stability in South Asia; collaborate in new domains such as health, space, and cyberspace; deepen our economic and technology cooperation; and contribute to a free and open Indo-Pacific,'' the White House said. ''A free and open Indo-Pacific can only be achieved if we build collective capacity for a new age,'' the report said, underlining that the US will support ''India's continued rise and regional leadership.'' ''We recognise that India is a like-minded partner and leader in South Asia and the Indian Ocean, active in and connected to Southeast Asia, a driving force of the Quad and other regional fora, and an engine for regional growth and development,'' the White House statement added.
+At a White House background briefing, a senior administration official, on condition of anonymity, pointed out that India was facing ''significant challenges''.

+India, the senior official said, is in a very different place, in many ways than Australia and other countries.

 ''But India faces very significant challenges.
-China's behaviour on the Line of Actual Control has had a galvanizing impact on India.
-From our standpoint, we see tremendous opportunities in working with another democracy - with a country that has a maritime tradition that understands the importance of the global commons - to advance critical issues in the region,” said the White House official.
+China's behaviour on the Line of Actual Control has had a galvanising impact on India.
+From our standpoint, we see tremendous opportunities in working with another democracy - with a country that has a maritime tradition that understands the importance of the global commons - to advance critical issues in the region," the senior administration official said.

+The border standoff between India and China in eastern Ladakh erupted on May 5, 2020, following a violent clash in the Pangong lake area and both sides gradually enhanced their deployment by rushing in tens of thousands of soldiers as well as heavy weaponry.

 ''There is tremendous appreciation of the importance and the challenges of strengthening the engagement with India and a recognition that India is a critical strategic partner, and a desire to continue building on the very good work of previous administrations to significantly broaden and deepen that relationship," the official said.

-The strategic report was released as a Quad Ministerial is underway in Australia; foreign ministers from Australia, India, Japan and the US on Friday expressed concerns over the malign Chinese role in the region.
+The strategic report was released on a day when a Quad Ministerial was held in Melbourne, Australia where the foreign ministers from Australia, India, Japan and the US on Friday expressed concerns over the malign Chinese role in the region.
 China, the strategic report said, is combining its economic, diplomatic, military, and technological might as it pursues a sphere of influence in the Indo-Pacific and seeks to become the world's most influential power.
 The Chinese coercion and aggression spans the globe, but it is most acute in the Indo-Pacific, it said.

 From the economic coercion of Australia to the conflict along the Line of Actual Control with India to the growing pressure on Taiwan and bullying of neighbours in the East and South China Seas, our allies and partners in the region bear much of the cost of the People's Republic of China's (PRC) harmful behaviour.
 In the process, China is also undermining human rights and international law, including freedom of navigation, as well as other principles that have brought stability and prosperity to the Indo-Pacific, the strategy said. ''Our collective efforts over the next decade will determine whether the PRC succeeds in transforming the rules and norms that have benefitted the Indo-Pacific and the world.
 For our part, the United States is investing in the foundations of our strength at home, aligning our approach with those of our allies and partners abroad, and competing with the PRC to defend the interests and vision for the future that we share with others,'' it said. ''We will strengthen the international system, keep it grounded in shared values, and update it to meet 21st-century challenges.
 Our objective is not to change China but to shape the strategic environment in which it operates, building a balance of influence in the world that is maximally favourable to the United States, our allies and partners, and the interests and values we share,'' it added.